Philosophical Investigations: Language games

 Wittgenstein first mentions games in section 3 of Philosophical Investigations and then develops this discussion of games into the key notion of a language game.
 Wittgenstein's use of the term language game "is meant to bring into prominence the fact that the speaking of language is part of an activity, or of a life-form".
-A central feature of language games is that language is used in context and cannot be understood outside of that context.
+A central feature of language games is that language is used in a context and cannot be understood outside of that context.
 Wittgenstein lists the following as examples of language games: "Giving orders, and obeying them"; "describing the appearance of an object, or giving its measurements"; "constructing an object from a description (a drawing)"; "reporting an event"; "speculating about an event".
 The famous example is the meaning of the word "game".
 We speak of various kinds of games: board games, betting games, sports, and "war games".
 These are all different uses of the word "games".
 Wittgenstein also gives the example of "Water!", which can be used as an exclamation, an order, a request, or an answer to a question.
 The meaning of the word depends on the language game in which it is used.
 Another way Wittgenstein makes the point is that the word "water" has no meaning apart from its use within a language game.
 One might use the word as an order to have someone else bring you a glass of water.
 But it can also be used to warn someone that the water has been poisoned.

 Wittgenstein applies his concept of language games not only to word meaning but also to sentence meaning.
 For example, the sentence "Moses did not exist" (§ 79) can mean various things.
 Wittgenstein argues that, independent of use, the sentence does not yet "say" anything.
 It is "meaningless" in the sense of not being significant for a particular purpose.
 It acquires significance only if we use it within a context; the sentence by itself does not determine its meaning but becomes meaningful only when it is used to say something.
 For instance, it can be used to say that no person or historical figure fits the descriptions attributed to the person who goes by the name of "Moses".
 But it can also mean that the leader of the Israelites was not called Moses.
-Or that there cannot have been anyone who accomplished all that the Bible relates about Moses, etc. What the sentence means thus depends on its use in a context.
+Or that there cannot have been anyone who accomplished all that the Bible relates about Moses, etc. What the sentence means depends on its use in a context.

 Meaning as use

 The Investigations deal largely with the difficulties of language and meaning.
-Wittgenstein viewed the tools of language as being fundamentally simple (Note: § 97 quotation:
+Wittgenstein viewed the tools of language as being utterly simple (Note: § 97 quotation:

 the order of possibilities, which must be common to both world and thought ... must be utterly simple.